multitudes/oldmultitudes.github.io/_posts/2019-04-09-About Generics.markdown

 comments: true
 published: true
 ---
-# draft

-Generics is really key to fundamentally understanding how a lot of how Swift works.
+> Generics is really key to fundamentally understanding how a lot of how Swift works.

 Open the terminal and type: